V-Hanish/ipl-2025-analysis/README.md

 ---

-## 📈 Sample Insights
+## Sample Insights
 - Which player hit the most 6s?
 - Who maintained the best average across the season?
 - Which team has the most consistent top-order batters?

 ---

-## 🚀 Getting Started
-To run this project locally:
+## How to Use

-1. Clone the repository:
+- Clone the repo or download the notebook
+- Open it with Jupyter Notebook
+- Run cells step by step to explore and modify the analysis